Arrakasta/Arrakasta.SimpleMVVM/CODE_OF_CONDUCT.md

 #### **5. Reporting**

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [Alexey Nis](mailto:delexzone@gmail.com).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [contact@arrakasta.org](mailto:contact@arrakasta.org).
 All complaints will be reviewed and investigated promptly and fairly.

 Community leaders are obligated to respect the privacy of the reporter of any incident.